-Students use practical skills and knowledge to produce foods and consider a range of evaluation measures to compare their foods to commercial products.
+Students use practical skills knowledge to produce foods and consider a range of evaluation measures to compare their foods to commercial products.
 They consider the effective provision and preparation of food in the home, and analyse the benefits and challenges of developing and using practical food skills in daily life.
-In demonstrating practical their skills. students design new food products and adapt recipes to suit particular needs and circumstances.
-They consider the possible extension of their role as small-scale food producers by exploring potential entrepreneurial opportunities.
+In demonstrating their practical students design new food products and adapt recipes to suit particular needs and circumstances.
+They consider the possible extension of their role as small-scale food producers bν exploring potential entrepreneurial opportunities.